TradingAppStoreAdmin/TradingAppStoreExamples-NinjaTrader/README.md

         private static bool ran = false;
 	// caching the result of hasPermission() after first run private static bool verified = false;

-        private bool hasPermission()
+        // helper method that returns whether or not user authentication was successful.
+Called from OnBarUpdate() private bool hasPermission()
         {
 	    // if we already ran, return our cached result